Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations

 A neural network can be viewed as a highly flexible parameterization of a nonlinear function, conceptually similar to how a Fourier series or a set of basis functions represents a function, but with the basis functions themselves being learned from data.
 The basic operation is a linear transformation followed by a nonlinear function:

-where $\mathbf{W}$ is a matrix of adjustable parameters (analogous to expansion coefficients), $\mathbf{b}$ is a bias vector, and $\sigma$ is a fixed nonlinear function.
+where $\mathbf{W}$ is a matrix of adjustable parameters (analogous to expansion coefficients), $\mathbf{b}$ is a bias vector, and $\sigma$ is a fixed nonlinear activation function, not to be confused with the scattering cross sections ($\sigma_R$, $d\sigma/d\Omega$) discussed in Sec.~\ref{sec:results}.
 By composing many such transformations in sequence, forming a ``deep'' network, one can represent essentially any continuous mapping~\cite{Hornik1989}.
 The key advantage over traditional basis expansions is that the network automatically discovers which features of the input are relevant for predicting the output.

 The parameters $\mathbf{W}$ and $\mathbf{b}$ are determined by minimizing a cost function that measures the discrepancy between network predictions and known solutions.
 This optimization is performed using gradient descent, where the gradients are computed efficiently via the chain rule.
 Starting from random initial values, the parameters are iteratively updated until the cost function converges to a minimum.